Funding Opportunities

 INDIVIDUAL RESEARCH GRANTS PROGRAMME │ DFG AND GAČR

 Deadline: The DFG as lead agency accepts proposals at any time of the year.
-GAČR has one submission deadline for lead-agency proposals per year, the upcoming deadline is on April 6, 2023.
+GAČR has one submission deadline for lead-agency proposals per year.
 Value: the programme funds a variety of activities Research grants enable individuals who have completed their academic training to conduct at any time research projects with clearly defined topics and duration, regardless of the subject.
 A research project must be of high scientific quality and originality, carried out at an international level.
 The duration of funding is based on the individual project needs (usually several years).
 Since the beginning of 2021, the Weave Lead Agency Procedure aims to simplify the submission and selection procedures for closely integrated collaborative research proposals involving researchers from up to three European countries or regions.
 It does this by making proposals go through a single evaluation procedure.
 Programme Website DFG Programme Website GAČR |

-BAVARIAN-CZECH ACADEMIC PROJECTS 2022│ BTHA
+BAVARIAN-CZECH ACADEMIC PROJECTS 2025│ BTHA

-Bavarian-Czech Academic Projects 2022 │ BTHA
+Bavarian-Czech Academic Projects 2025 │ BTHA

 Deadline: acceptance of proposals every time of the year.
-Projects should be carried out and billed until the beginning of December 2022.
+Projects should be carried out and billed until the beginning of December 2025.
 Value: max. €5.000 The programme supports academic projects of Bavarian universities in cooperation with partners in the Czech Republic.
 The aim of this program is to pave the way for continued cooperation in research and teaching, both in terms of content and with regard to later acquisition of third-party funding, for example for applications to EU research funding programs.
 Support is provided, for example, for Bavarian-Czech conferences, scientific workshops, seminars, excursions, project discussions, project preparation, etc. Projects involving young scientists (master students, doctoral students) are particularly welcome.
 Programme Website BTHA |

-DIOSCURI PROGRAMME │ BMBF AND MEYS
+DIOSCURI PROGRAMME │ BMBF AND MEYS (CLOSED)

 Dioscuri Programme │ BMBF and MEYS

-Deadline: July 25, 2022 Value: each Centre is funded with up to € 300,000 per annum for an initial five years; an extension for another five years is possible The Dioscuri Programme was initiated by the Max Planck Society to support scientific excellence in Central and Eastern Europe.
+Deadline: July 25, 2022; more calls are planned for the upcoming years Value: each Centre is funded with up to € 300,000 per year for an initial five years; an extension for another five years is possible The Dioscuri Programme was initiated by the Max Planck Society to support scientific excellence in Central and Eastern Europe.
 It aims to establish internationally competitive research groups at Central and Eastern European scientific institutions with the support of partners from Germany.
 The person-centered programme is funded by the German Federal government as well as the government of the respective host country.
 The programme seeks to support outstanding scientists who would like to establish and lead a highly visible research group.
 Dioscuri Centres are established at research institutions that are capable of providing adequate infrastructure and that offer an environment for cutting-edge research.
 A total of up to five Dioscuri Centres are to be established in the Czech Republic in the coming years.
 They will be funded in equal parts by the German Federal Ministry of Education and Research (BMBF) and the Czech Ministry of Education, Sports and Youth (MEYS) with a total of 300,000 euros per year.
 Two cross-disciplinary rounds of calls are planned.
 The calls are open to early-career researchers from all scientific disciplines and regardless of their country of origin or current employment.
 Programme Website Dioscuri Centres |

-JOINT CALL BAVARIA - CZECHIA 2022-2024 │ BTHA (CLOSED)
+JOINT CALL BAVARIA - CZECHIA 2024-2026 │ BTHA (CLOSED)

-Joint Call Bavaria - Czechia 2022-2024 │ BTHA
+Joint Call Bavaria - Czechia 2024-2026 │ BTHA

-Deadline: January 31, 2022 Value: 90.000€ over three years for a bilateral project The aim of the funding program is to promote scientific cooperation between the Czech Republic and the Free State of Bavaria, to support cross-border cooperation between young researchers from Bavaria and the Czech Republic, and at the same time to encourage scientists from both countries to submit joint applications for bilateral projects.
+Deadline: November 30, 2023 Value: max.
+480.000 € over 2.5 years for a bilateral project The aim of the funding program is to promote scientific cooperation between the Czech Republic and the Free State of Bavaria, to support cross-border cooperation between young researchers from Bavaria and the Czech Republic, and at the same time to encourage scientists from both countries to submit joint applications for bilateral projects.
 Projects that aim at further internationalization of research and lead to a joint application in funding programs on federal or EU level (Horizon Europe, Interreg, DFG - GA ČR and others) are especially welcomed.
 The funding program is open to basic and applied research projects in the following subject areas:

 Unilateral Funding - Germany and Bavaria

-FH-EUROPA │ BMBF
+HAW-EUROPANETZWERKE │ BMBF

-Deadline: acceptance of proposals every time of the year Value: max. €75.000 With the measure "FH-Europa", the German Federal Ministry of Education and Research aims to increase the participation of Universities of Applied Sciences (UAS) in EU programs such as "Horizon Europe", "Green Deal", or "EUREKA".
+Deadline: acceptance of proposals every time of the year until June 30, 2029 Value: max. €75.000 With the measure "FH-Europa", the German Federal Ministry of Education and Research aims to increase the participation of Universities of Applied Sciences (UAS) in EU programs such as "Horizon Europe", "Green Deal", or "EUREKA".
 The purpose is to enable UAS to expand and strengthen their networks at the European level and to establish themselves sustainably and in the longer term with their research foci in the scientific community.
 Through FH-Europa, professors from UAS are to be encouraged to network at the European level, to concretize topic-specific project proposals for "Horizon Europe" and other EU programs together with research partners, to successfully submit corresponding applications, and to establish research foci at the European level.
 In addition to the targeted preparation and submission of concrete project proposals to the EU, this measure is also intended to support network-building measures that ideally lead to several applications being submitted and/or to the formation and strengthening of (researcher) networks at the European level during the project term.
 The maximum duration for projects is 12 months.
-FH-Europa Programme Website |
+HAW-EuropaNetzwerke Programme Website (in German) |

 INTERNATIONAL COOPERATION IN EDUCATION, SCIENCE, AND RESEARCH │ BMBF